ulfalizer/readline-and-ncurses/README.md

   This problem also goes away if readline is allowed to read directly from stdin (e.g., via a `select` loop).
 I have a WIP that uses that approach in a branch for [another project](https://github.com/ulfalizer/botniklas).
 I could push it on request.

 * To keep things simple, the readline (bottom) window does not scroll.
-It would require some care to get special characters right. ncurses pads might be handy.
+It would require some care to get special characters right.

 ## Screenshot